 One instance of the use case is the brand’s physical outlet’s opening times.
 A visitor can type the term “Open hours” into your chatbot.
 The AI will use this to match the predefined “Store hours” database.
 The bot then begins a conversation that enquires the location of the store that the customer wants to know about (if there are multiple stores) and then shows them the store timings.

 Before the chatbot goes live, a company can try out the conversation using the ng the ‘Test bot’ option of Power Virtual Agents.

 - Simple To Create: Power Virtual Agents has a no-code interface, which means it is easy for any person to create and launch their chatbot, irrespective of their technical experience.

-- Easy Integration: You’ll find over a hundred pre-defined connectors in Power Virtual Agents that help a business in deploying their chatbots on the social media channels, website, Microsoft Teams, or individual apps.
+- Easy Integration: You’ll find over a hundred pre-defined connectors in Power Virtual Agents that help a business in deploying their chatbots on social media channels, websites, Microsoft Teams, or individual apps.

 - 24/7 Customer Care: Chatbot virtual agents can be accessed across time zones no matter what hour of the day it is.
 This is particularly helpful for international businesses.

 - Personalize The Experience: A business can create an array of responses depending on the visitor’s input to make sure that a natural conversation takes place.

 - Increased Customer Satisfaction: A virtual chatbot gives visitors immediate responses to their questions but can also be used to escalate queries that need the help of customer service experts on the Team.

 There are various utilities of Power Virtual Agents, a few of which we’ve mentioned below.